SamFelix03/opera/README.md

 Opera Protocol is a compliance-native RWA lifecycle platform on Monad.
 It models who is authorized to operate a tokenized asset — collect revenue, service it, distribute proceeds — and continuously reprices that authority from Cleanverse identity and transfer compliance.

 The central instrument is the **Living Operating Right (LOR)**: an on-chain right whose yield, transfer cost, and market status move with the holder's compliance score.
 Settlement uses Cleanverse A-Token (`OPRACVA3275` / oCVA).
 Identity uses Cleanverse A-Pass.
-Economic actions are gated with `verify_apass` and, when configured, Cleanverse Validator `verify`.
+Economic actions are gated with `verify_apass` and Cleanverse Validator `verify` against the ScoreStore compliance pool.

 Three primitives ship in this build: